Starting at Oulder Hill

 When can I have a look around Oulder Hill?

 Parents/Carers and children are welcome to visit Oulder Hill at any time, simply telephone or email to request a suitable day and time.
-Your key contacts are Mrs Smith or Mrs Garcka.
-We hold an Open Evening every September where the Headteacher, Mr Watson will give a talk and there will be an opportunity to look around the school.
+Your key contacts are Mrs Garcka or Mrs Spellacy.
+We hold an Open Evening every September where the Headteacher, Mr Watson will give a presentation and there will be an opportunity to look around the school.
 Students and staff will be available to answer questions and visitors can see displays of students’ work.
 You will also be given a school prospectus on the evening, but one can be requested at any time by contacting the school.
 Alternatively click here to view our prospectus.

 Process of Transition